gazzhere/namaste-react/README.md

 #   namaste react🚀

-There are two type of dependencies dev and normal dev mean required in develpoment phase normal is used in production we use parcel package for bundling(if our project is skeleton the parcel is muscles) In dependencies section we ~symbol is used for minor update and ^ is used for major dependencies updates
+- There are two type of dependencies
+- dev and normal
+- dev mean required in develpoment phase
+- normal is used in production
+- we use parcel package for bundling(if our project is skeleton the -parcel is muscles)
+- In dependencies section we ~symbol is used for minor update and ^ -is used for major dependencies updates

 #  what is package-log.json
-it keeps the exact version of package we had intalled into our project why it is useful package.json keeps approx verison of packages where as package-lock.json keeps exact accurate version of pacakge
+- it keeps the exact version of package we had intalled into  our project
+- why it is useful
+- package.json keeps approx verison of packages
+- where as package-lock.json keeps exact accurate version of pacakge

 # Integerity into package-log.json??
-it keeps the track of file check exact tarck of all these dependencies
+- it keeps the track of file check exact tarck of all these dependencies

 # what are node module?
-all the code fetched from npm
+- all the code fetched from npm
-its huge file
+- its huge file
-transtitve dependencies
+- transtitve dependencies
-if we have package lock we can re generate node module
+- if we have package lock we can re generate node module

+# difference between npm ans npx?
+- npx mean exectcuing
+- npm mean dowmloading package

+# cdn link is not prefered way to import React it is expensive operation

+# parcel
+  - dev build
+  - local server
+  - HMR =hot module replacement written in c++
+  - faster builds because of cache
+  - image optimization
+  - minification
+  - bundling
+  - compress
+  - consistent hashing
+  - code splitting
+  - differential bundling to support older browsers
+  - Diagnostics
+  - HTTPS
+  - tree shaking algorithm remove unused code for me
+  - Different built for dev and production bundles
+  -  ⭐ remove main form package json to solve conflict with parsel